Wilmington Juvenile Defense Lawyers

 Schedule a free consultation to discuss your legal options with Jessica and John today.
 Give us a call at (910) 218-9973 or contact us online.

 One common juvenile offense is underage DUI.
-North Carolina has a zero-tolerance policy for underage drivers under the influence; the state prohibits those under 21 years old to drive a vehicle while consuming any alcohol or while having any amount of alcohol or controlled substances in the body (unless the substance was lawfully obtained and taken as medically prescribed).
+North Carolina has a zero-tolerance policy for underage drivers under the influence; the state prohibits those under 21 years old from driving a vehicle while consuming any alcohol or while having any amount of alcohol or controlled substances in the body (unless the substance was lawfully obtained and taken as medically prescribed).

 Underage DUI is charged as a Class 2 misdemeanor punishable by up to 60 days in jail and $1,000 in fines, as well as possible license revocation.
 The judge may decide alternatively to place the offender on probation with terms like mandatory drug and alcohol assessments, recommended treatment, and community service, though the possibility of this alternative sentence depends on whether the defendant has no prior convictions.